 Quite a word play on Symphony X‘s part, huh?
 The sixth track on “Paradise Lost” is “Eve of Seduction”, and its lyrical content involves the exact reverse of those words.

 Yes, this is about the seduction of Eve by Satan.
-Remember, Satan, god of destruction, desires to unravel the makeup of reality.
+Remember that Satan, god of destruction, desires to unravel the makeup of reality.
 And he knows his best shot is with the feeble but extraordinary beings that God created.

 “Taste the night/ Just close your eyes – it just takes one bite”.
 He’s offering the whole world—and more—if Eve will just turn against her Creator.
-It’s often discussed how silly the forbidden fruit rule would have been, so, therefore, it must not be true.
-I personally think we are dealing with forces here that we do not understand.
+It’s often discussed how silly the forbidden fruit rule would have been; so, therefore, it must not be true.
+I personally think we are dealing with forces here that we do not understand, and we are talking about a story we cannot fathom.
 Whatever this tree was, it represented more than just a piece of fruit: It represented a decision that could be freely made, but not without consequences.
 Turning against the reality of the universe always has consequences.

 7. The Walls of Babylon